kobewijnants/ComputerSystems2-ISB/Documentation/Lab1-Apache.md

     </html>
     ```
 - Restart the web server.

+- Test the user directory by going to `http://localhost/~username/`.

 ### 👉Step 11: Redirect
 - Add the following lines to the `httpd.conf` file -> `<VirtualHost *:80>` section: